Emmanuel-Filippakis/GettingAndCleaningData-TheCourseProject/README.md

 2) the script run_analysis.R which results a tidy data set as described in Sector A.

-3) The AveragesDataOutput.txt that Contents the Tidy Data set created in step 5 of the instructions of Sector A.
+3) The Averages_Data.txt that Contents the Tidy Data set created in step 5 of the instructions of Sector A.

 4) a Code Book that describes the variables, the data, and any transformations or work that you performed to clean up the    data called CodeBook.md.

+5) other files related with the project (described in the CodeBook.md)

 A full description is available at the site where the data was obtained: